bilgino/angularforddd/README.md

 Application services usually provide query methods for retrieving view models of domain state.
 However, for complicated page flows and user interfaces it would be inefficient to create view models in an application service method requiring many dependencies.
 By using a view model provider however, we facilitate access to view models in a more efficient manner.
-Consequently, the UI controller uses the application service, that in turn, uses the view model provider to provide presentation data.
-In return the view model query method use these dependencies to fulfill the presentation needs.
+Consequently, the UI controller uses the application service, that in turn, uses the view model provider to report presentation data.
+The view model query method then use all dependencies to fulfill the presentation needs.
+This might seem more complex than just coming up with state management service.
+The level of abstraction is up to the developer.

 ![](src/assets/images/QuerySideService.PNG)

 It may be advantageous to use view model factories in UI controllers without an application service.
-It depends on your specific use case.
+It always depends on the specific use case.

 **» Why CQRS in the frontend?**<br/>